 Later, in 1976, the palace was recognized as a national cultural historical site, welcoming visitors and becoming a symbol of Vietnam's history and culture.

-The architecture of the Independence Palace stands out with a rectangular shape, each side exuding elegance and solemnity.
-Standing 26.5 meters high, 80 meters long, and 40 meters wide, the palace includes two above-ground floors and a deep basement, all constructed with solid reinforced concrete.
-The choice of white as the dominant color not only brings elegance but also reflects power and stature.
+The architecture of the Independence Palace is distinguished by its sleek rectangular shape, exuding both elegance and solemnity.
+Standing 26.5 meters high, 80 meters long, and 40 meters wide, the palace consists of two above-ground floors and a deep basement, all built with durable reinforced concrete.
+The dominant use of white in its design not only adds to its elegance but also symbolizes power and grandeur, reinforcing the stature of this iconic structure.

 The three main doors on the facade of the palace are clearly divided by function: the central door, large and magnificent, reserved for welcoming distinguished guests; the two side doors, smaller and more discreet, for employees